Manuscript Submission Guidelines

 Figures submitted should be at least 300 dpi, submitted in Tiff, Giff or JPEG formats only.
 All the figures submitted must be compatible with clarity.
 It should be intelligible for the readers to understand related to all disciplines.
 Excessive colour and unnecessary details must be avoided.
 Allowable pixel size for the Figures is 800 pixels (Standard) and 1200 pixels (high resolution).
 All the figures submitted must be in standard or high resolution quality.

 Figure legends must be short and mentioned below each figure.
 The respective Figure numbers must be mentioned in the body of the manuscript sequentially within round brackets.

-GRF Publishing Group requires Tables to be small and presented in Table format.
+ARK Group requires Tables to be small and presented in Table format.
 Pie diagrams, Charts etc are considered as “Figures”.
 Tables presented in figure formats are not acceptable.
 Table legends must be mentioned above the Table.
 Tables must be provided at the end of the manuscript below figures.
 Symbols and Abbreviations used in the tables must be presented below the Table.

 *Note: Small table denotes that it should fit normally into the windows.
 Else it should be added as a supplementary table.